-In the United States, July 6th recognizes National Fried Chicken Day.
-On this day, fried chicken lovers across the country celebrate this American favorite at a nearby restaurant, home, or an outdoor picnic.
+In the United States, July 6th chicken lovers across the country recognize National Fried Chicken Day by feasting at a nearby restaurant, home, or an outdoor picnic.

 Scottish immigrants brought their tradition of deep-frying chicken in fat to the southern United States.
 After its introduction to the American South, fried chicken soon became a staple.
-Over time, seasonings and spices were added to enrich the flavor of the chicken.
+Over time, cooks added seasonings and spices to enrich the flavor of the chicken.

-Fried chicken is a dish that consists of chicken pieces which have been floured or battered then pan-fried, deep-fried or pressure-fried.
+Fried chicken is a dish consisting of chicken pieces floured or battered, then pan-fried, deep-fried or pressure-fried.
 The breading adds a crisp coating to the exterior of the chicken.
 Knowing how to get a good crisp on the chicken may seem elusive to some.
 However, some of the best cooks will tell you the keys to achieving the crispiest fried chicken involves seasoning well and early in the process, adding starch to your flour and frying your chicken at the right temperature.
 The oil should be 300°F. Finally, let the chicken rest before serving to allow the juices to be absorbed back into the meat.
 Just like beef and pork, the chicken will be more tender when we allow it to rest.

 Traditionally the chicken is fried in lard.
 However, corn oil, peanut oil, canola oil, or vegetable oil are also frequently used.

-Try this fried chicken recipe!
+Use this batter mix as you try this fried chicken recipe.
+Serve it with your favorite side dishes, too.
+Potato salad, cornbread, greens, or watermelon.
+And be sure to share!
 Invite some friends over, make some fried chicken, and share photos on social media using #NationalFriedChickenDay.